 A restaurant Logo Patch Beanies digital proof checklist is the fastest way to catch spacing errors, color drift, and artwork problems before anything gets stitched, sewn, or shipped.
 The proof is where a small mistake stays cheap.
 Once production starts, the same mistake becomes rework, delay, or waste.

 Most losses happen because the proof was approved too quickly.
-A logo can look fine on a screen and still fail at beanie size, especially when it is reduced to a small patch and translated into embroidery, woven thread, leather, or PVC.
+A logo can look fine on a screen and still fail at beanie size, especially after it is reduced to a small patch and translated into embroidery, woven thread, leather, faux leather, silicone, or PVC.
 The proof should confirm what will actually be made, not what looks good in a browser.

 Why Proofs Catch Restaurant Branding Errors Fast

 Restaurant merch has a small imprint area and a rough environment.
-Staff beanies need a logo that reads cleanly in low light, on knit fabric, and from a few feet away.
+Staff beanies need a logo that reads cleanly in low light, on knit fabric, from a few feet away, and after repeated wear.
 That means the proof has to expose weak artwork early.

 Brand drift is another common problem.
-Restaurants often have several versions of the same logo floating around.
+Restaurants often have several versions of the same logo floating around: a sign file, a social media avatar, a menu mark, a franchise file, and an old JPEG someone saved years ago.
 The proof should settle which one is current.
 If the art on the proof does not match the approved brand file, stop and correct the source art first.

 A proof that looks "close enough" is usually the one that causes rework later.